Typsium/typsium/src/model/element-element.typ

     atomic-number = [#it.z]
   }

+  if it.spaced-charge and not is-default(it.charge) and not is-default(it.count) {
     customizable-attach(
       base,
       t: oxidation-to-content(
         it.oxidation,
         roman: it.roman-oxidation,
         negative-symbol: it.negative-symbol,
         positive-symbol: it.positive-symbol,
       ),
+      br: count-to-content(it.count),
+      tl: mass-number,
+      bl: atomic-number,
+      affect-layout: it.affect-layout,
+    )
+    math.attach(none, tr:charge-to-content(
+        it.charge,
+        radical: it.radical,
+        roman: it.roman-charge,
+        radical-symbol: it.radical-symbol,
+        negative-symbol: it.negative-symbol,
+        positive-symbol: it.positive-symbol,
+      )
+    )
+  } else {
+    customizable-attach(
+      base,
+      t: oxidation-to-content(
+        it.oxidation,
+        roman: it.roman-oxidation,
+        negative-symbol: it.negative-symbol,
+        positive-symbol: it.positive-symbol,
+      ),
       tr: charge-to-content(
         it.charge,
         radical: it.radical,
         roman: it.roman-charge,
         radical-symbol: it.radical-symbol,
         negative-symbol: it.negative-symbol,
         positive-symbol: it.positive-symbol,
       ),
       br: count-to-content(it.count),
       tl: mass-number,
       bl: atomic-number,
       affect-layout: it.affect-layout,
     )
+  }
 }
 }